-The SBWIB's management team and staff led the planning process on behalf of the board.
+On behalf of the board, SBWIB's management team and staff led the planning process for development of the original PY 21-24 Local Plan.
 Developing the plan involved an extensive process of reviewing and evaluating existing partnerships, services, and systems and identifying areas that can be strengthened.
-The SBWIB, system partners, businesses, and community stakeholders were engaged in the planning process.
-Completion of the plan took approximately four months, after which it was made available for public review and comment.
+The SBWIB, system partners, businesses, and community stakeholders were engaged in the process of developing the original plan.
+A similar process was used to develop the 2023 biennial update.
+Completion of the both the original plan and its two-year modification each took approximately four months, after which they were made available for public review and comment.